ryanshappa/Flappy_Bird/README.md

 Flappy Bird the game to play for fun, or compete against the machine learning computer.

 # Instructions
-Install all packaged needed to run
+Install all packages needed to run

 $ pip install NEAT \
 $ pip install pandas \